List of The Sopranos characters: Little Carmine Lupertazzi

 With Johnny in federal custody during his federal racketeering trial, Phil Leotardo becomes the acting boss in New York.
 By season six, Little Carmine is brought in as an investor on Christopher Moltisanti's movie project, Cleaver.
 Little Carmine is instrumental in organizing a meeting with Sir Ben Kingsley in Los Angeles to court his interest in the project, but Kingsley eventually passes on the lead role.
 Little Carmine had helped Kingsley's booking agent out of some trouble he had down in the Florida Keys.

 Little Carmine continues to get involved in crime family affairs.
 He tries to help resolve a longstanding feud between the Lupertazzi crime family and the Soprano crime family.
-After Phil becomes boss, tensions escalate between the two crime families and Little Carmine makes a last effort to resolve it.
+Following Johnny's death from cancer, Tony reaches out to him in an attempt to fill the leadership void, after Gerry Torciano is assassinated on the orders of Doc Santoro.
+Carmine refuses remarking "you'd never thought you'd utter those words" Phil becomes boss after having Santoro killed, tensions escalate between the two crime families and Little Carmine makes a last effort to resolve it.
 Phil is less generous in business dealings with the New Jersey family and still harbors anger over Tony's cousin killing Phil's brother Billy.
+Attempts by Little Carmine to mediate them are fruitless, after Tony beats Coco and threatens Lupertazzi Underboss Butch DeConcini.
+Who witnesses the beating and is threatened by Tony at gun point into compliance.

-When the conflict eventually escalates into a war between the two families, Little Carmine and Tony both turn to a neutral party, George Paglieri, to broker a negotiation between Tony and Butch DeConcini, the street boss for Leotardo while he is in hiding.
+When the conflict eventually escalates into a war between the two families, Tony attempts to have some Zips deal with Phil.
+This fails after they in error kill Phil's Ukrainian Comare and her Father which is revealed in a newspaper to Paulie and Silvio, the retaliation is swift leaving the New Jersey crew with most of their leadership in pieces.
+Little Carmine and Tony both turn to a neutral party, George Paglieri, to broker a negotiation between Tony and Butch DeConcini, the street boss for Leotardo while he is in hiding.
 At a sitdown with Little Carmine, Butch, Albie Cianflone, Tony, and Paulie Gualtieri, everyone agrees that the war has gone too far and that Phil's decisions have led to negative consequences on both sides.
-Butch agrees to back off while the Soprano family hunts down Phil.
+Butch agrees to make restitution to the Baccalieris, agrees to back off while the Soprano family hunts down Phil.